nlshipp/WinIoT-Coral/imx-iotcore/Documentation/users_guide/flash-image.md

 For more information about flashing the FFU onto an SD Card using the Windows IoT Core Dashboard, follow the [IoT Core Manufacturing Guide](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/create-a-basic-image#span-idflashanimagespanflash-the-image-to-a-memory-card).

 Once the SD card will be created, plug the card into the board and power up the board.
 The board should successfully boot up.
-If not, check the configuration of the boot switches - chapter [Basic board setup](#boot-switch).
+If not, check the configuration of the boot switches - chapter [Basic Board Setup](#boot-switch).
 Optionally you can follow the steps in [Basic Terminal Setup](#terminal-setup) to establish serial connection between the host PC and the target IoT device to check output from U-Boot and UEFI.